Freddie Mercury - Collaborations

 State Of Shock

-The original duet of this track remains unreleased, although it was due to be released officially in 2002, but the release was cancelled.
-However, the track was re-recorded by The Jacksons for their 1984 album 'Victory', and reached #14 in 1984.
+The track was re-recorded by The Jacksons with Mick Jagger for their 1984 album 'Victory', and reached no 14 in 1984.
 A live performance of the track, featuring Mick Jagger and Tina Turner, can be found on the 'Live Aid' DVD.
-However the lyrics below refer to the unreleased duet version.

-Lyrics: (Lyrics in Black are sung by Freddie and Michael; lyrics in Red are sung by Freddie; lyrics in Blue are sung by Michael Jackson)
+Lyrics: (the lyrics in white are sung jointly, the lyrics in red are sung by Freddie, and the lyrics in blue are sung by Michael Jackson)

 Ow